what is an undergraduate literary journal?

 An literary journal is a collection of writings composed by various writers.
-Imagine a book filled with different stories from your undergraduate peers.
+As an undergraduate literary journal, we largely accept work from the undergraduates at UCI to compile into our annual collections.
 From research essays to short stories, photography to poetry…a multitude of stories told through various forms of creative expression all held within the bounds of a book.
 That’s the undergraduate literary journal Echolalia is striving to publish.

 Submissions are open to all undergraduate students of any year, faculty, and degree currently enrolled at the University of California, Irvine.
-Mindful of the traditionally exclusive nature of academia, we are especially excited and encourage anyone from any/all identities and cultural backgrounds to submit, including (but not limited to): Indigenous communities, people of color, LGBTQIA+ people, people of low-income backgrounds, neuro-diverse people, and people with disabilities.
+Mindful of the traditionally exclusive nature of academia we are especially excited to feature voices often unheard, and encourage anyone from any/all identities and cultural backgrounds to submit, including (but not limited to): Indigenous communities, people of color, LGBTQIA+ people, people from low-income backgrounds, neuro-diverse people, and disabled people.

 • Academic Essays (max.
 10 pages)